 The object header supports various layout options based on the kinds of information it will contain.

-For instance, when there are no analytics to display, a description paragraph may instead be included.
+For instance, when there is no chart to display, a description paragraph may instead be included.
 The paragraph should not exceed a maximum of four lines of text, and should only be used when it provides the user with valuable information.

 Please refer to the resources section for a chart that illustrates all possible variations of the object header.

-In the absence of both analytics and a description section, the additional information section may be moved to the right.
+In the absence of both a chart and a description section, the additional information section may be moved to the right.

-As noted above, if there are no analytics, a description paragraph can instead be included.
+As noted above, if there is no chart, a description paragraph can instead be included.
 The paragraph should not exceed a maximum of four lines of text, and should only be used when it provides the user with valuable information.

 If the object name and title are the only content present in the object header (apart from the image and attribute sections), they may extend further to the right within the header.